gillyware/gatekeeper/docs/usage/features.md

 <a name="check-model-has-any-feature"></a>
 ### Check Model Has Any Feature

-A model may have an active feature directly turned on, indirectly on through a team, or on by default.
+A model may have an undenied, active feature granted by default, directly assigned, or indirectly assigned through a team.
 This method checks all sources to determine if the model has access to any of the given features.

 You may check if a model has any of a set of features using one of the following approaches: